 Today's regulatory disclosure requirements have significantly increased the compliance risk in doing business.
 Failure by an organisation to consider the impact of its actions on its shareholders, customers, employees and the markets may result in adverse publicity and reputational damage, even if no law has been broken.

 The practical aspects of statutory reporting data management may not be as exciting as analysing revenue growth displayed in beautiful dashboards, but they are vital to high-quality regulatory adherence.
 Therefore, creating a culture of smart data management should not only be the concern of the CFO, CIO and CRO, but of all C-suite executives, starting with the CEO.

 Organisations face mounting pressure to continuously improve performance, create value, provide greater transparency, be more accountable to multiple stakeholders, minimise the impact on natural resources and be socially responsible.
 In order to accomplish these many feats, they need new methods for gathering and communicating the expanded information sets (increasingly focused on nonfinancial, ESG information) sought by investors, analysts and others.
 And, they need a more evolved vision to support and nurture these new types of disclosures.

 Get in touch with Workiva if you would like to learn how we can help you with your digital strategy for statutory reporting of nonfinancial data.

 About the Author

-Liv Watson is a Senior Director of Strategic Customer Initiatives at Workiva, with a primary focus on monitoring and evaluating new market opportunities globally.
+Liv Watson is a former Senior Director of Strategic Customer Initiatives at Workiva, with a primary focus on monitoring and evaluating new market opportunities globally.
 She helped found XBRL International and is one of the original developers for XBRL.